Farravid/farra_constexpr/README.md

 ```

 # Disclaimer
-This is just a learning project, nothing fancy production ready.
-Use
+> This is just a learning project, nothing fancy production ready.
+In fact you can only use this for constexpr construction because there is no assign mehtod or something.
+That wasn't the goal of this project.